-Harassment, Intimidation and Bullying (HIB) - See policy and procedures 3207
+Harassment, Intimidation and Bullying (HIB) (See Policy 3207 and Procedure 3207p)

 All students have the right to learn in an environment that is free from harassment, intimidation, or bullying.
-Harassment, intimidation, or bullying means any intentionally written message or image (including those that are electronically transmitted) or verbal or physical act, including but not limited to one shown to be motivated by
+Harassment, intimidation, or bullying means any intentionally written message or image (including those that are electronically transmitted) or verbal or physical act, including but not limited to one shown to be motivated by 26 race, color, religion, creed, ancestry, national origin, sex, gender, sexual orientation, including gender expression or identity, marital status, age, mental or physical disability or other distinguishing characteristics, honorably discharged veteran or military status, or the use of a trained guide dog or service animal by a person with a disability, when an act:

-- Physically harms a student or damages the student's property. - Has the effect of substantially interfering with a student's education. - Is so severe, persistent or pervasive that it creates an intimidating or threatening educational environment. - Has the effect of substantially disrupting the orderly operation of the school.
+- Physically harms a student or damages the student's property. - Has the effect of substantially interfering with a student's education. - Is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment. - Has the effect of substantially disrupting the orderly operation of the school.

-Harassment, intimidation, or bullying can take many forms including, but not limited to, slurs, rumors, "put-downs," jokes, innuendoes, demeaning comments, drawings, cartoons, pranks, gestures, physical attacks, threats, or other written, oral, physical, or electronically transmitted messages or images.
+Harassment, intimidation, or bullying can take many forms including, but not limited to, slurs, rumors, "putdowns," jokes, innuendoes, demeaning comments, drawings, cartoons, pranks, gestures, physical attacks, threats, or other written, oral, physical, or electronically transmitted messages or images.

 You can report HIB to any school staff member or to the District's Compliance Officer: Sara Hoover Phone: (253) 530-1003 Email: hoovers@psd401.net.
 You also have the right to file a complaint.
-For a copy of the District's HIB policy and procedure, contact your school or district office, or view it online: Policy 3207 and Procedure 3207P.
+For a copy of the District's HIB policy and procedure, contact your school or district office, or view it online Policy 3207 and Procedure 3207p.